 A very important experience in early days, the Battle of Seattle on January 26, 1856 during the Puget Sound Indian War, had been remembered by streets named to honor the warship Decatur and its officers.
-Sophie wrote that “the relief that my mother, an eleven-year-old girl, felt at the coming of the Decatur stayed with her all her life….”(page 175) Those commemorative street names no longer exist, except for a tiny fragment of Decatur which dead-ends into the freeway.
+Sophie wrote that “the relief that my mother, an eleven-year-old girl, felt at the coming of the Decatur stayed with her all her life….”(page 175, Pig-Tail Days in Old Seattle) Those commemorative street names no longer exist, except for a tiny fragment of Decatur which dead-ends into the freeway.

-The tradition of plat filing continued, with each plat owner/developer choosing what street names would be used.
-However, as the city grew many people understood the advantages of a street numbering system to prevent confusing or duplicated street names in different parts of the city.
+As the City of Seattle grew, many people understood the advantages of a street numbering system to prevent confusing or duplicated street names in different parts of the city.
 It became necessary to give a street just one name continuously along its entire length.
 In her lament for the Forgotten Streets, Sophie Frye Bass complained that a street named for her uncle Rolland Denny, had its name changed.
 What she did not mention was that each segment of the street had had a different name given by different plat filers.
 As decreed by a city ordinance in 1895, that street name along its entire length was changed to Westlake.

 Seattle’s street system